github/developer.github.com/content/changes/2014-04-07-understanding-search-results-and-potential-timeouts.md

 happens](/v3/search/#timeouts-and-incomplete-results).
 Reaching a timeout does not necessarily mean that search results are incomplete.
 It just means that the query was discontinued before it searched through all possible data.
-More results might have been found, but also might have not.
+More results might have been found, but also might not.

 In some cases, if you know that your search results are potentially incomplete, you might think about the data differently.
 By exposing timeouts when they